jundalisay/sp/content/en/research/socrates/symposium/chapter-01.md

 <!-- Concerning the things about which you ask to be informed I believe that I am not ill-prepared with an answer.
 For  -->

 {{< l a="Apollodorus" >}}
 The day before yesterday I was coming from my own home at Phalerum to the city.
-An acquaintance called out playfully in the distance and said:
+An acquaintance called out playfully in the distance and said
 {{< /l >}}

 <!-- , O thou Phalerian (Probably a play of words on (Greek), 'bald-headed.') man, -->